maim-lain/mythicmanor/walkthrough.md

 - Esther's room

 #### Afternoon:
+- View the bulletin board between the pool and Nefari's room -> Read task -> Accept
+- Bathroom -> Click the exclaimation mark box in the top right
 - Clicking on the map in the top right of the screen lets you travel around the city
 - New Lark Park -> Click on the ice cream sign to go to Sweet Treats
-- Chat with Fanora
+- Chat with Fanora (the choices don't change anything, but I will occasionally mark optional choices that make girls react in different ways, etc)
+    - Optional: Best responses
         - Just wanted to visit
         - Should I be..
         - Check the first two places
         - Check near the tree -> Cute bra
         - Check near the bench -> That's a condom
         - Give up
-- Thick Creams Cafe -> Chat with Naira (the choices don't change anything, but I will occasionally mark optional choices that make girls react in different ways, etc)
+- Thick Creams Cafe -> Chat with Naira
     - Optional: Make her happy
         - No big deal
         - Help her up